Self Management Skills Class 10 Notes PDF Quick Guide

 Finding Strengths (or abilities)

-2. Consider what others appreciate about you.
+2. Think about what others like in you.

 Finding Weaknesses